Mission Statement and Objectives

 The Criminal Justice Program consists of a minimum of 24 credit hours in 1000 and 2000 level criminal justice courses in addition to the core requirements of standard A.A.S. programs.
 Students completing this program also must choose 6 hours of electives, with 3 hours being in criminal justice electives.
 This program also requires 6 credit hours of World Civilization and U.S. History courses.

 A special feature of this program is the availability of criminal justice internships in various criminal justice agencies in the state.
-Currently, NPCC has reciprocal agreements with the following agencies where students may be placed.
+Currently, NPC has reciprocal agreements with the following agencies where students may be placed.

 Prerequisites for internship are: